My Top 10 Authors

 John Sandford is a best-selling Crime/Mystery writer.
 I love his books to death and currently own every book he’s ever written, most of them in hardcover.
 I have particularly enjoyed his Lucas Davenport series, and all the related books.

 David Weber, well, I’m behind on his books, too, so he’ll likely climb higher on the list.
-His books are solid military adventures with superb worldbuilding.
+His books are solid military adventures with excellent worldbuilding, especially militarily speaking.

 Marion Zimmer Bradley.
 Sigh.
 Her personal reputation is trashed, and deservedly so.
 But her books are incredible, especially her Darkover series.
 She’s also dead and the proceeds of her book sales go to charity, so there’s no worry about personally supporting her.
 She was a top SF/Fantasy writer when successful women in the field were rare.